 The most important part of save the dates is sending them on time.
 Matching save the date cards to the rest of your wedding stationery or wedding invitations is important, but not worth delaying your save the date timeline.
 If you haven’t finalized your wedding invitations, don’t worry.
 As long as your save the date cards give off the same general vibe of your wedding theme, the two cards don’t need to match exactly.

-Save the date and invitation designs
+Save the date and invitation design ideas

-Nothing sets the tone for a stunning, classic wedding more than lush greenery.
+- Classic save the dates: Nothing sets the tone for a stunning, classic wedding more than lush greenery.
 This simple yet sophisticated palette allows you to send out your save the dates quickly, even if you haven’t made concrete decisions around your other wedding colors.

-If gold is the star of your wedding palette, choose a gilded save the date to get everyone looking forward to your fabulous affair.
+- Gold and metallic save the dates: If gold is the star of your wedding palette, choose a gilded save the date to get everyone looking forward to your fabulous affair.
 Contrast this stylish metallic with an envelope color of your choice to round out your theme.

-Minimalists rejoice!
+- Modern save the dates: Minimalists rejoice!
 Paperless Post has dozens of modern save the date examples to keep things simple, sweet, and chic.

-Show off your engagement photos with a photo save the date card.
+- Photo save the dates: Show off your engagement photos with a photo save the date card.
 Let your love take center stage with a sweet image you can add easily to any save the date photo card.

 Simple, right?
 Equally simple: finding a save the date (browse our full collection here) and coordinating wedding invitation that matches your ceremony’s style.
 Read more to find out when to host every wedding-related event, from the engagement party to the bachelorette.
 For inspiration on how to choose a wedding venue check out our interview with the planners behind Mavinhouse Events.